apache/iceberg/site/docs/spec.md

 The manifest entry fields are used to keep track of the snapshot in which files were added or logically deleted.
 The `data_file` struct is nested inside of the manifest entry so that it can be easily passed to job planning without the manifest entry fields.

-When a data file is added to the dataset, it’s manifest entry should store the snapshot ID in which the file was added and set status to 1 (added).
+When a data file is added to the dataset, it’s manifest entry should store the snapshot ID and the sequence number in which the file was added and set status to 1 (added).

-When a data file is replaced or deleted from the dataset, it’s manifest entry fields store the snapshot ID in which the file was deleted and status 2 (deleted).
+When a data file is replaced or deleted from the dataset, it’s manifest entry fields store the snapshot ID and the sequence number in which the file was deleted and status 2 (deleted).
 The file may be deleted from the file system when the snapshot in which it was deleted is garbage collected, assuming that older snapshots have also been garbage collected [1].

 Notes: